dccircuit/IGME-235-Spring-2020/projects/project-3.md

 - Delete or comment out your `console.log()` calls

 ## IV.
 Milestones
-- Proposal: Post a simple web page anywhere in your banjo account that provides the information described above about what you plan to create for your game. - see myCourses dropbox for submission info & the due date
+- Proposal: Post a simple "proposal/about" web page in your banjo account (under project3/about.html would be a good place) that provides the information described in the next section about what you plan to create for your game. - see myCourses dropbox for submission info & the due date
 - Checkpoint: Create a working draft of the project.
 Post it to the #project-3-critiques channel in our Discord server - see myCourses dropbox for the due date
 - Final project deliverable is due final exam week - see MyCourses dropbox for the due date and submission instructions.
 Be sure to post the project to the web, and put the link in the comments field of the myCourses dropbox.
     - Part of the final deliverable includes a demonstration of your game.
 You may do this in one of two ways: